About The Role

 Knowing some of the history of Leicester City Football Club helps you appreciate the sense of community, spirit and family for which the Foxes are renowned for.

-Formed in 1884, the Club has been in the Premier League since 2014 when the Foxes returned to the Premier League as the Championship title winners.
+Formed in 1884, the Club has been in the Premier League since 2014 when the Foxes were promoted as Championship winners.
 In 2016, Leicester City became Premier League champions.
 This remarkable achievement qualified them for the UEFA Champions League for the first time in the Club’s history, and the Foxes went on to reach the quarter finals of the competition.
 The Club continues to build on that success, and celebrated lifting the prestigious FA Cup in May 2021.

 Under the stewardship of King Power and the Club’s CEO Susan Whelan, Leicester City Football Club is deeply committed to the local community and its supporters and continually strives to ensure that every point of engagement with fans is truly world class including the experience on matchdays.
-Investment in the Club continues, with the opening of a new 180-acre Training Ground in north Leicester.
+Meanwhile, investment in the Club continues, with the recent opening of a new state-of-the-art Training Ground in north Leicestershire.

 Ultimately, the Club’s vision is as exciting as it is simple: we believe that together, it’s possible.
 We value and respect individual difference and recognise that the diversity of our staff contributes to our success off the pitch.
 Our inclusive culture and approach is supported by our Stonewall Diversity Champions partnership, our Time to Change pledge and our status as a Disability Confident employer.